GCSE Results

 Basics[1] 4+Basics[2] 5+Attainment [3] 8Progress* 8Ebacc average point score [4]% pupils entered for EBAcc

-* National and Local authority data taken from most recent published information 2019.
-Progress 8 calculation for 2022 is not yet available
+* National and Local authority data taken from most recent published information 2022.

 [1] Basics showing % pupils achieving grade 4 or above in both English and Mathematics